mkarneim/pojobuilder/README.md

 Examples
 --------
+The wiki provides some [best practices] about how you could use the pojobuilder generator.

-For some examples please have a look into the [samples] directory.
+For some complete code examples please have a look into the [samples] directory.

 How To Use
 ----------